nickl111/beerlogger/readme.md

 Here's the circuit diagram:
 ![Schematic](https://raw.githubusercontent.com/nickl111/beerlogger/master/docs/schematic.png "Braubot Schematic")

-Note that I've substituted some parts that were missing or broken.
+Note that I've substituted some parts that were missing or broken in Eagle.
 The actual part list is:

 | Name | Part | Value |
 | --- | --- | --- |